pgRouting/workshop/docs/basic/graphs.rst

 The graph requirements
 ===============================================================================

-In this chapter there are three graph requirements.
-It consists on three graphs based on a **fully connected** graph derived from ``ways``: two for different types of vehicles and one for pedestrian, the source and the target in all of them are based on the ``source`` and ``target``.
+This chapter requires the creation of three distinct routing graphs derived from ``ways``.
+These consist of two vehicle-specific graphs and one pedestrian graph, all of which utilize the standard ``source`` and ``target`` to determine routing paths.

 The description of the graphs: